devfile/api/test/README.md

 1. Modify the copied tests as needed for the new version as decsribed above.
 1. Add `test/v201/schemaTest/tmp` to the .gitignore file.
 1. Run the test

+# apiTest

+A new test approach, shared with the library repository for testing valid devfiles.
+Basically the test creates lots of valid devfiles whith different content.
+The attributes which are set and the values to which they are set are randomized.
+These tests are a work in progress and the intent is to eventually replace schemaTest.

+## Test structure

+- `test/v200/apiTest/api-test.go`: The go unit test program
+- `test/v200/utils/api/test-utils.go` : utilites, used by the test, which contain functions uniqiue to the api tests.
+- `test/v200/utils/common/*-utils.go` : utilites, used by the test, which are also used by the library tests.
+Mostly contain the code to generate valid devfile content.

+## Running tests

+from the `test/v200/apiTest/` directory run
+- `go test -v`

+* The test will generate a set of valid devfile.yaml files in `test/v200/apiTest/tmp/api-test/
+* The test will generate a log file:  `test/v200/apiTest/tmp/test.log`
+* Each run of the test removes the  `test/v200/apiTest/tmp` directory from the previous run.